aptos-labs/aptos-core/developer-docs-site/docs/guides/building-your-own-wallet.md

 An example:
 `signMessage({nonce: 1234034, message: "Welcome to dapp!", address: true, application: true, chainId: true })`

-This would generate the `fullMessage` to be signed and returned as the `signature`:
+This would generate the `fullMessage` to be signed and returned as the `signatures`:
 ```yaml
 APTOS
 address: 0x000001